What If We’re Beautiful

 about

-Hub New Music’s program, What If We’re Beautiful, features five works exploring concepts of chosen family and what it means to define one’s “home.”
-Pieces by Daniel Thomas Davis, Angélica Negrón, Elijah Daniel Smith, Yaz Lancaster, and Donnacha Dennehy all offer a distinct perspective on these concepts.
+Hub New Music’s program, What If We’re Beautiful, features four commissioned works exploring concepts of identity, chosen family, and what it means to define one’s “home.”
+Pieces by Daniel Thomas Davis, Angélica Negrón, Elijah Daniel Smith, and Donnacha Dennehy all offer a distinct perspective on these concepts.
+On this program, Hub also offers its own arrangement of Julius Eastman’s Joy Boy.